-The lesbian, gay, bisexual, and transgender (LGBT) community is made up of people from diverse backgrounds, and its members vary by race, ethnicity, age, income, and education.
-For some, their sexual orientation or gender identity is central to their self-concept, while for others, this is not the case.
-Despite differences among LGBT people, one experience many share is encountering stigma or discrimination.
+The lesbian, gay, bisexual, and transgender (LGBT) community includes people from diverse backgrounds.
+Community members vary by race, ethnicity, age, income, and education.
+For some, sexual orientation or gender identity is central to their self-concept, while for others, this is not the case.
+Despite differences among LGBT people, one experience many share is that of stigma or discrimination.
 This social inequality is often associated with poorer health status.

 Evidence indicates that Wisconsin's LGBT youth and adults experience greater adverse health outcomes with regard to alcohol, drug, and tobacco use, safety and violence, mental health, and HIV/AIDS when compared to their non-LGBT peers.

-In order to create a health promoting environment and to reduce health inequities, LGBT persons must have access to culturally competent medical treatment and prevention services and must be included in public health outreach programs.
+In order to create a healthy environment and reduce health inequities, LGBT people must have access to culturally competent medical treatment and prevention services and must be included in public health outreach programs.
 The first step toward accomplishing this goal is to make the LGBT community, service providers, educators, and the broader public aware of health issues affecting LGBT people and to make resources available to address these issues.

 Centers for Disease Control and Prevention National HIV Prevention Campaign